Class: beta-Adrenergic Blocking Agents

 Patients with a history of atopy or anaphylactic reactions to a variety of allergens may be more reactive to repeated, accidental, diagnostic, or therapeutic challenges with such allergens while taking β-blocking agents; such patients may be unresponsive to usual doses of epinephrine.111

 β-Adrenergic blockade reported to potentiate muscle weakness consistent with certain myasthenic symptoms (e.g., diplopia, ptosis, generalized weakness).111 b Increased muscle weakness reported rarely in some patients with myasthenia gravis or myasthenic symptoms.111 b

 Possible cardiovascular effects (e.g., hypotension, bradycardia) that can adversely affect cerebral blood flow.111 Use with caution in patients with cerebrovascular insufficiency.111 If signs or symptoms suggestive of reduced cerebral blood flow occur, consider discontinuance.111

-Shares the toxic potentials of β-adrenergic blocking agents; observe usual precautions of these agents.a
+Shares the toxic potentials of β-blockers; observe usual precautions of these agents.a

 Safety and efficacy not established.111

 Insufficient experience in patients ≥65 years of age to determine whether geriatric patients respond differently than younger adults.111

 Substantially eliminated by the kidneys; assess renal function periodically and adjust dosage since geriatric patients are more likely to have decreased renal function.111 (See Geriatric Patients under Dosage and Administration.)

 Use with caution; dosage adjustment may be necessary.111 (See Hepatic Impairment under Dosage and Administration.)